-Distant Location means a location more than 30km away from either the GPO of the capital city in which the Employer's usual place of business is based and where Employees are accommodated overnight away from their usual place of residence during the Production.
+Distant Location means a location more than 30km away from either the GPO of the capital city in which the Employer's usual place of business is based or the studio that is nominated as the Production base and where Employees are accommodated overnight away from their usual place of residence during the Production.
+Only one studio shall be nominated as the Production base for each Production.